Gajol/Content/Technology-Projects/Performance Review Workflow.md

 Glide Functionality

-- Create a Javascript script that reads a CSV file and creates record in the "PER Task Table"
+- Create a JavaScript script that reads a CSV file and creates record in the "PER Task Table"

 Workflow